-- i) The Remote Control Station is to be constantly manned - ii) The Remote Operator is to be designated and will have responsibility over the Function being controlled in a remote location. - iii) The Remote Operator is to be able to monitor the system and operations under remote control at all times. - iv) The Remote Operator is to be able to control the function in real-time from the remote location.
+- i) The Remote Control Station is to be constantly manned during designated periods of operation. - ii) The Remote Operator is to be designated and will have responsibility over the Function being controlled in a remote location. - iii) The Remote Operator is to be able to monitor the system and operations under remote control at all times. - iv) The Remote Operator is to be able to control the function in real-time from the remote location.